Jump To

 The number one starting point was addressing the expectation mismatch in the steps to add money to a product.

-Building three new journeys presented maintenance challenges and technical resistance, especially as we couldn't rely solely on web components.
-Negotiations with the technology team were key.
+Building three new journeys while the clear best case for the user, presented significant maintenance challenges and technical resistance, especially as the team couldn't rely solely on web components.
+Negotiations with the technology team were key for finding a solution.

 Eventually we struck a balance that suited our technical needs, timeframe, budget and, most importantly, the users.
-We built it as one journey, as so many assets were shared, but linked it in a way that users would always perceive it as three separate journeys.
+I designed and built the experience as one journey, as so many assets were shared, but linked it in a way that users would always perceive it as three separate journeys.

 This took the technical benefits of our original journey and married them with the users' needs, resulting in a seamless experience shift.